jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 - docs
 ---

-The `ms_render_settings` node contains most of the informatino on how your scene will be translated.
-Most attributes are self explanitory but this page is an overview of the most important ones.
+The `ms_render_settings` node contains most of the information on how your scene will be translated.
+Most attributes are self explanatory but this page is an overview of the most important ones.

 To create a render settings node chose `Mayaseed > Add Render Settings Node`.